Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

-This tool is a bit similar to its :doc:`mesh counterpart </modeling/meshes/editing/duplicating/spin>` - but with less control and options (in fact, there's none!).
+This tool is a bit similar to its :doc:`mesh counterpart </modeling/meshes/editing/duplicating/spin>` - but with less control and options (in fact, there is none!).

 It only works on selected "surfaces" made of *one U-row* (and not with one V-row), so-called "surface curves", by "extruding" this "cross section" in a square pattern,